Back to all articles

 • Validity: 2 years, renewable

-Trade License (Živnostenský list) + Long-Term Visa
+Trade License (Živnostenský list) + Long-Stay Visa (Type D)IPC Official Page

 Permanent Residency (Trvalý pobyt)